gtvj/front-end-code-test/README.md

 Your answer should describe both ***how*** you would do this and describe ***what*** specific features of HTML, ARIA, CSS and JavaScript you would use to achieve this.

-2. How would you implement a version of [GOV.UK browse](https://www.gov.uk/browse/) for an MOJ Digital service.
+2. How would you implement a version of [GOV.UK browse](https://www.gov.uk/browse/) for a new digital service.
 Your answer should:

 * identify, so far as possible, what GOV.UK have done to ensure accessibility and progressive enhancement
 * assume you're approaching this from scratch